-In contrast, as you can see below, seventeen U.S. states and territories, along with the federal government, have already abolished their age cap for many CSA claims.
-The worst states and territories with age limits that block claims when victims are in young adulthood are out of touch with science and the realities child sex abuse trauma.
-Oregon is among state's with the shortest civil SOLs in the country, cutting off survivors' rights at age 50 or younger - and much younger, at age 23 with respect to child sex trafficking claims.
+13 states and territories and the federal government have abolished their age cap for all claims against perpetrators and other defendants.
+The worst states and territories with age limits that block claims when victims are in their 20's are out of touch with science and the realities of child sex abuse trauma.
+Washington has one of the shortest civil SOLs in the country, as show in in the graphic below: